pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 PyTorch Geometric contains a large number of common benchmark datasets, e.g. all Planetoid datasets (Cora, Citeseer, Pubmed), all graph classification datasets from `http://graphkernels.cs.tu-dortmund.de/ <http://graphkernels.cs.tu-dortmund.de/>`_, the QM9 dataset, and a handful of 3D mesh/point cloud datasets (FAUST, ModelNet10/40, ShapeNet).

-Initializing datasets is straightforward, e.g. the ENZYMES dataset (consisting of 600 graphs and 6 classes):
+Initializing datasets is straightforward, e.g. the ENZYMES dataset (consisting of 600 graphs and 6 classes).
+The dataset will automatically download and process the graphs to the ``Data`` format:

 .. code-block:: python

     from torch_geometric.datasets import TUDataset

-    dataset = TUDataset('/tmp/ENZYMES', name='ENZYMES')
+    dataset = TUDataset(root='/tmp/ENZYMES', name='ENZYMES')
     >>> ENZYMES(600)

     len(dataset)